artefactual/atom-docs/user-manual/administer/settings.rst

    :alt: An image of the Default template menu in AtoM

-The "Name" column shows the types of :term:`entities <entity>` that are described in AtoM: "Archival descriptions", "Authority records" and "Repository records". :term:`Drop-down menus <drop-down menu>` of descriptive standards for each are provided under the "Value" column.
-These drop-down menus term:`Administrators <administrator>` may select one for each entity.
+The "Name" column shows the types of :term:`entities <entity>` that are described in AtoM: "Archival descriptions", "Authority records" and "Archival institutions". :term:`Drop-down menus <drop-down menu>` of descriptive standards for each are provided under the "Value" column.
+:term:`Administrators <administrator>` may select one for each entity using the drop-down menus.

-Once changes have been saved, records on the site will be able to be viewed in the templates that have been selected.
+Once changes have been saved, records on the site will be able to be edited and viewed in the templates that have been selected.

 :ref:`Back to top <settings>`